-Fig. 3d is obtained with cars, motorcycles and bicycles together, with equal modal split (1 car, 4 motorcycles and 4 bicycles).
-Speed of cars, motorcycles and bicycles are almost same as the respective free flow speeds till density reaches 60 PCU/km.
-At this point, the flow reaches about 1200 PCU/hr, 1200 PCU/hr and 400 PCU/hr for cars, motorcycles and bicycles respectively.
+Fig. 3d is obtained with cars, motorcycles and bicycles together, again with equal modal split in PCU terms (1 car : 4 motorcycles : 4 bicycles).
+The speeds of cars, motorcycles and bicycles are almost the same as the respective free flow speeds till density reaches 60 PCU/km.
+At this point, the flow reaches about 1150 PCU/hr, 1150 PCU/hr and 300 PCU/hr for cars, motorcycles and bicycles respectively.
 The reason for different flows at this point is the difference in the speed of vehicles; faster vehicles (cars and motorcycles) are allowed to pass slower vehicles (bicycles).
-In the same figure, the flow of bicycles increases till start of capacity regime - i.e. flow of 400 PCU/hr -, then it keeps increasing but at a slower rate till the start of the jammed regime, and finally in the jammed regime it starts decreasing.
+In the same figure, the flow of bicycles increases till the start of capacity regime - i.e. flow of 400 PCU/hr -, then it keeps increasing but at a slower rate till the start of the jammed regime, and finally in the jammed regime it starts decreasing.
 This is different from Fig. 3b, where the flow of bicycles increases at a constant rate till the start of the jammed regime.

-FDs for the mixed traffic consisting cars and bicycles, when passing is allowed, look similar to the bicycle FDs in Fig. 3d.
+FDs for the mixed traffic consisting of cars and bicycles, when passing is allowed, look similar to the bicycle FDs in Fig. 3d.
 The reason is that in both cases at least one vehicle type has a slower speed than the others.

-Similarly FDs for the mixed traffic consisting cars and motorcycles, when passing is allowed, look very much like with the case for mixed traffic consisting cars and motorcycles, when passing is not allowed (not shown).
+Similarly FDs for the mixed traffic consisting of cars and motorcycles, when passing is allowed, look very much like with the case for mixed traffic consisting cars and motorcycles, when passing is not allowed (not shown).
 This is because of the same speed for both vehicles.
 Passing is allowed, but because of the identical free speed, this will make no difference.
 When converted into PCU, traffic flow behavior of these two components is identical, as is to be expected.